Sylvain Girard

-Sylvain Girard (born October 3, 1975) is a retired professional Canadian football wide receiver who played eight seasons for the Montreal Alouettes of the Canadian Football League.
+Sylvain Girard (born October 3, 1975) is a Canadian former professional football wide receiver who played eight seasons for the Montreal Alouettes of the Canadian Football League.
 He won a Grey Cup championship with the Alouettes in 2002.
 Girard announced his retirement from professional football on February 28, 2007.
-He is now working at the College Sainte-Anne and coaches football.
+He moved on to work at the Collège Sainte-Anne to coach football.
 He played CIS football for the Concordia Stingers.